-Smoke-Free Legislation: Workplaces and Public Places British Columbia
+Smoke-Free Legislation: Workplaces and Public Places

+British Columbia

-1 Name of legislation ٠ Tobacco and Vapour Products Control Act ٠ Bill 14, The Tobacco Control Amendment Act, 2015 • Tobacco Control Act (title repealed and replaced by the Tobacco and Vapour Products Control Act) Date in force • September 1, 2016 Workplaces ٠ Smoking and vaping prohibited in virtually all enclosed workplaces (Exception: customers are allowed to vape in adult-only vapour products stores to learn how to use vapour products or to test products that they wish to buy) • Smoking and vaping permitted in DSRs by in-patients or residents of community care facilities, assisted living residences, extended care hospitals or private hospitals • Smoking and vaping permitted in designated smoking hotel rooms by registered guests and their invited guests Restaurants • Smoking and vaping prohibited Casinos, bingos, etc. • Smoking and vaping prohibited Bars • Smoking and vaping prohibited Public places • Smoking and vaping prohibited Outdoor provisions • Smoking and vaping prohibited within 6 metres of any doorway, open window or air intake of a public place or workplace (doubled in 2016 from the previous 3 metre buffer zone) • Smoking and vaping permitted on outdoor patios provided they are not fully or substantially enclosed (meaning having a roof or other covering and more than 50% of the nominal wall space is enclosed such that air flow is impeded).
-The 6 metre buffer zone does not apply on patios provided doorways are kept closed (except to enter or exit) and windows or air intakes are closed at all times when the patio is in use • Business owners are not required to enforce the 6 metre buffer zone if it extends onto public property such as a sidewalk, unless the person smoking or vaping is an employee or otherwise under the control of the employer • Smoking and vaping prohibited on school property and in transit shelters
+Name of landalating Talana and Maria David at Contract Andrew Name of legislation Tobacco and Vapour Products Control Act P: 11.4.
+The Transport of the Act 2015 Bill 14, The Tobacco Control Amendment Act, 2015 The Control Amendment Act, 2015 Tobacco Control Act (title repealed and replaced by the Takenan and Warren Board at a Control Act) Data in faces Tobacco and Vapour Products Control Act) Date in force • September 1, 2016 Workplaces Smoking and vaping prohibited in virtually all anglessed workplages (Expention, system are are enclosed workplaces (Exception: customers are allowed to vape in adult-only vapour products stores to learn how to use vapour products or to test products that they wish to buy) Smoking and vaping permitted in DSRs by in-patients or residents of community care facilities, assisted living residences, extended care hospitals or private hospitals Smoking and vaping permitted in designated smoking hotel rooms by registered guests and their invited guests Restaurants Smoking and vaping prohibited Casinos, bingos, etc. Smoking and vaping prohibited Bars Smoking and vaping prohibited Public places Smoking and vaping prohibited Outdoor provisions Smoking and vaping prohibited within 6 metres of any doorway, open window or air intake of a public place or workplace (doubled in 2016 from the previous 3 metre buffer zone) Smoking and vaping permitted on outdoor patios provided they are not fully or substantially enclosed (meaning having a roof or other covering and more than 50% of the nominal wall space is enclosed such that air flow is impeded).
+The 6 metre buffer zone does not apply on patios provided doorways are kept closed (except to enter or exit) and windows or air intakes are closed at all times when the patio is in use Business owners are not required to enforce the 6 metre buffer zone if it extends onto public property such as a sidewalk, unless the person smoking or vaping is an employee or otherwise under the control of the employer Smoking and vaping prohibited on school property and in transit shelters